Hey! My name is Hans

 Download Resume Download Full Academic CV

-Outside of research, I do disinformation reporting with the Atlantic Council’s Digital Forensic Research Lab.
-For fun, I enjoy performing stand-up comedy, listening to UK rhythm and blues music, marathon running, and learning Mandarin Chinese (HSK4).
+Outside of research, I did disinformation reporting with the Atlantic Council’s Digital Forensic Research Lab.
+For fun, I enjoy stand-up comedy, listening to UK rhythm and blues music, long-distance running, and learning Mandarin Chinese (HSK5).

 Updates